zheng-wang/irontest/README.md

 Copy all files and folders from `dist` to `<IronTest_Home>`.

-To enable Iron Test to interact with databases such as Oracle or SQL Server, prepare JDBC drivers as described on the [wiki page](https://github.com/zheng-wang/irontest/wiki/Interact-with-Databases).
+The build itself can interact with SOAP/HTTP web services and H2 databases.
+To enable interacting with other types of systems such as Oracle database or WebSphere MQ, please refer to this [wiki page](https://github.com/zheng-wang/irontest/wiki/Interact-with-Other-Systems).

 ## Launch
 Prerequisites: JRE 1.7+.